From Prior to Pro: Efficient Skill Mastery via Distribution Contractive RL Finetuning: Experiments

 \subsection{Comparison to RL Finetuning Algorithms}

 We compare \ours~against prior methods, focusing on approaches that build on pretrained flow-based policies (Fig.~\ref{fig:main_results}).
 Refer to Appendix~\ref{sec:appendix_implementation_sim} for implementation details.
 We benchmark on \texttt{Can}, \texttt{Square}, \texttt{Transport}, \texttt{Tool Hang} tasks from the Robomimic benchmark ~\cite{mandlekar2021matters}, and report results for both state-based and pixel-based observations.
+We additionally benchmark on LIBERO-10~\cite{liu2023libero}; results are provided in Appendix~\ref{sec:multitask-vla}.
 For \texttt{Can}, the BC policies are trained on \textbf{20} demonstrations; while other tasks using \textbf{50} demonstrations from Proficient-Human (PH) dataset.
 We reduce the number of pretraining demonstrations for two reasons: (i) to leave room for improvement via RL finetuning, and (ii) to better reflect real-world data coverage challenges and constraints.
 Compared to simulated benchmarks, real-world task distributions are substantially more diverse, and the dynamics can be more complex and stochastic.
 Achieving a comparable base-policy success rate in the real world may require collecting substantially more demonstration trajectories than in simulation.
 We compare against the following baselines: